REST API

 • 401 — Missing or wrong-type API key (unauthorized)

-• 404 — Resource not found in this workspace (not_found, user_not_found)
+• 404 — Resource or endpoint not found (not_found, user_not_found)

 • 503 — Analytics backend temporarily unavailable (analytics_unavailable)